gurusamyramesh14/person-assessment/README.md

 # How to build

-This project sould be built using Apache Maven Build Tool.
+This project should be built using Apache Maven Build Tool.
 Check out the repostiroy, and run the below maven command to build this project

     > mvn clean install

 Pre-built library can be downloaded from the target folder

     > assessment-1.0.0.jar

 # Docker